Police Scotland Fife Pipe Band: History

-The band was established in September 2007 as the Fife Constabulary Pipe Band, and was placed in the senior grade by the Royal Scottish Pipe Band Association in February the following year.
+The band was established in September 2007 as the Fife Constabulary Pipe Band, and was placed in the Grade 1 by the RSPBA the following February.
 Their first competition, at the Dunbar Highland Games in May 2008, saw them awarded first prize.

-In August of the same year they made their first appearance at the World Pipe Band Championships and gained entry into the grade one final, having achieved second place among fourteen bands in the morning qualifying round.
+In August of the same year they made their first appearance at the World Pipe Band Championships and gained entry into the Grade 1 final, having achieved second place amongst fourteen bands in the morning's qualifier round.

+In September 2008, the drum corps was replaced by that of the Clan Gregor Society Pipe Band, resulting in the disbandment of the Clan Gregor band.

-The first Pipe Major was James Murray, with Andrew Mathieson starting as Pipe Sergeant, both having left Grade 1 band Shotts and Dykehead.
-When James Murray announced he was to emigrate to Australia, Mathieson took over as Pipe Major.
-Douglas Murray became Pipe Major in July 2013 after Andrew Mathieson stepped down, citing time constraints as a result of increasing family commitments and his work with the junior band.
+The first Pipe Major was James Murray, with Andrew Mathieson starting as Pipe Sergeant, both having left Grade 1 band Shotts and Dykehead Caledonia.
+When James Murray announced he was resigning due to emigrating to Australia, Mathieson took over as Pipe Major.
+Andrew Mathieson stepped down in July 2013, citing time constraints as a result of increasing family commitments and his work with the junior band so Douglas Murray took over the band as Pipe Major.

-In September 2008 the drum corps was replaced by that of the Clan Gregor Society Pipe Band, resulting in the disbandment of the Clan Gregor band.

 Following the merger of Scottish territorial forces and the Scottish Crime and Drug Enforcement Agency into Police Scotland, the band's name was changed from the Fife Constabulary Pipe Band to the Police Scotland Fife Pipe Band.

+In 2018, the Police Scotland Fife Pipe Band celebrated its 10th anniversary as a band with a concert hosted by Bucksburn & District Pipe Band in the Beach Ballroom, Aberdeen which was named 'A Decade on the Beat'.